WATCH: This is what NOT to do when frying a turkey - NewsBreak

 According to a post on UCLA’s science and food site , during deep-frying, hot oil completely envelops the food.
 When you put an uncooked turkey in a boiling pot of oil, bubbles will immediately start to form.
 Those bubbles aren’t from the oil, but from the water on the surface of the turkey that escapes as tiny pockets of steam.

 The boiling point of water is 212 °F, but the temperature of oil in a deep fryer is usually around 350 °F or higher.
 Those high temperatures will cause the water in the turkey skin to evaporate pretty quickly.
-This dehydration at the surface combined with the high temperature makes conditions perfect for the Maillard reaction , which is what causes that deep brown color and the delicious smell of deep-fried turkeys.How to prepare for Thanksgiving air travel
+This dehydration at the surface combined with the high temperature makes conditions perfect for the Maillard reaction , which is what causes that deep brown color and the delicious smell of deep-fried turkeys.Walmart Black Friday deals: What’s on sale and when you can buy

 These reactions happen when proteins and sugars in foods are exposed to high heat (284 – 329 °F).
 The amino acid building blocks of proteins react with sugars at high heat to create a complex set of flavor molecules.
 As the heat continues to vaporize the water on the bird’s skin, the reaction speeds up and the flavor molecules become more and more concentrated.